If you find yourself roaming around Kansai, don’t miss a chance to delve into all the best things to do in Nara.

 You’ll also continue to encounter the free-roaming deer.
 It’s a good idea to get used to these animals and treat them with respect.
 As messengers of God, they’re considered an important part of the city even when they aggressively seek handouts from tourists.

-If possible, try to make this destination your first stop, especially if you’re on a day trip from Osaka, to give you more time to explore each sight.
+The Kasuga-Taisha Shrine is open about two hours earlier compared to the Todai-ji Temple and the garden.
+Try to make this destination your first stop, especially if you’re on a day trip from Osaka, to give you more time to explore each site.

 Check out Buddhist art at Nara National Museum

-Opened in 1889, the Nara National Museum displays one of the biggest Buddhist art collections in Japan is among the most interesting places to see in Nara for art & culture lovers alike.
+Opened in 1889, the Nara National Museum displays one of the biggest Buddhist art collections in Japan and is among the city’s most interesting places to see for art & culture lovers alike.

 See Japan’s second-biggest pagoda at Kofuku-ji Temple

 The most impressive structure here is the 50-metre-high five-storied pagoda.
-Next to To-ji Temple in nearby Kyoto, it’s the second-tallest wooden pagoda in Japan and one of the handsomest in country.
+Next to To-ji Temple in nearby Kyoto, it’s the second-tallest wooden pagoda in Japan and one of the most handsome in the country.

 Dazzle at the complex of Yakushi-ji Temple

-Built by Emperor Tenmu in the late-7th century, Yakushi-ji Temple is one of the oldest temples in Japan and one of the most stately things to see in Nara.
+Built by Emperor Tenmu in the late 7th century, Yakushi-ji Temple is one of the oldest temples in Japan and one of the most stately in Nara.

 Walking around the temple grounds, you’ll be immediately struck by its symmetry.
 Whereas many Japanese temples have pagodas of offsetting sizes or distances from each other, the twin pagodas to either side of the main hall form a perfect balance together.